MicrosoftDocs/Hololens/hololens/includes/tools-network-diagnostics.md

 ### Fiddler Everywhere

 Let's say you have an authentication issue with a custom line of business (LOB) application.
 After being installed on your HoloLens 2, the app can't authenticate to the back-end server through HTTPS.
-To troubleshoot this, you can use Fiddler to capture and decode the HTTPS sessions, enabling discovery of network level-issues.
+To troubleshoot this issue, you can use Fiddler to capture and decode the HTTPS sessions, enabling discovery of network level-issues.

 #### Configure Fiddler to capture HTTP traffic from HoloLens 2